norman-thomas/epson-projector-remote/README.md

 # Commands

-The functions listed below are exposed via the Particle Cloud REST interface.
+The functions listed below are exposed via MQTT topics.

-Due to the limitations of the Particle Cloud, functions are required to return integers.
-That means that where booleans or Strings would technically have made more sense, I somehow mapped them to integer values.
-Functions usually return `-1` when an error occured.

-* `power` groups the functionality of the next three functions (`power_on`, `power_off` and `power_status`) together.
-It accepts the paramters `?` to request the current power status, `ON` to turn the projector on and `OFF` to turn it off.
-Returns `0` if the operation was executed without errors, `-1` if an error occured.
-* `power_on`, as the name suggests, powers the projector on.
-If it was already powered on or the projector was turned on successfully, it will just return `0`. `-1` otherwise.
+* `.../devices/projector/power`, depending on the payload it will either turn on or turn off the projector or request the current power status
+  * if payload is `1` or `on` the projector will be powered on
-* `power_off` similarly to the function above, this function powers the projector off and returns `0` upon success or if the projector was already powered off and returns `-1` otherwise.
+  * if payload is `0` or `off` the projector will be powered off
-* `power_status` returns `0` if the projector is powered off, `1` if it is powered on or still warming up and `-1` if an error occurs.
-* `error` checks for an error and currently only returns the EPSON error code as integer. `0` means no error.
-* `ok` is basically the same as `error` above, but maps all errors to `-1`.
-If no errors are reported by the projector the return value is `0`.
+  * if payload is `?` or empty the projector will be publish a topic with its current power status.
+This is equivalent to the next topic below.
+* `.../devices/projector/refresh` asks the projector to publish a topic with its current power status

-I disabled the default behavior of the RGB LED on the Particle Photon.
-It is constantly turned off.
-While sending a command it turns red, while reading a response from the projector it turns green.
+I disabled the default behavior of the LEDs on the ESP8266 and serial board.
+They are constantly turned off.
+While sending a command it briefly turns red.

 # Resources